ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-04

 * Change IMEI-based UEIDs to be encoded as a 14-byte string

+* CDDL cleaned up some more

+* CDDL allows for JWTs and UCCSs

+* CWT format submodules are byte string wrapped

+* Allows for JWT nested in CWT and vice versa

+* Allows UCCS (unsigned CWTs) and JWT unsecured tokens

+* Clarify tag usage when nesting tokens

 * Add section on key inclusion